VilloKodeHode/eldoria-game-site/documentation/Eldoria/Stonekin.md

-## 🪓 Stonekin – Wardens of the Deep Earth
+## 🪓 Stonekins – Wardens of the Deep Earth

 ### Lore Summary